Trevor Bedford (virologist)

 Trevor Bedford is an American computational virologist at Fred Hutchinson Cancer Research Center.
+His research focuses on tools to speed the process of using genomic sequencing data to map the evolutionary trees of pathogens -- and thus yield insights into geographic spread, epidemic growth rate, and vaccine efficacy.

+Starting with an early system called Nextflu in 2015, Bedford and Richard A. Neher co-developed Nextstrain, an open source system for computing viral evolutionary trees from sequencing data.
+In 2020, Bedford was able to use data from the Flu Tracking Project and Nextstrain to first document community transmission of SARS-CoV-2 in the United States.

+He is listed as author, together with a number of Nextstrain colleagues (Neher, Emma Hodcroft, Cornelius Roemer) and 25 others, of Urgent need for a non-discriminatory and non-stigmatizing nomenclature for monkeypox virus, published in August 2022.

+In 2021, the MacArthur Foundation recognized Bedford's work, naming him a 2021 MacArthur fellow.

 Education and career

 Bedford graduated with a BA in Biological Sciences from the University of Chicago in 2002 and obtained a Ph.D. in Biology from Harvard University in 2008.

 In 2020, he posted on Twitter about the first known community transmission of COVID-19 in the United States.
 That action was later cited as one of the actions that helped galvanize a rapid response to Covid on a national scale.

 In September 2021, he received a 7-year $9 million grant from the Howard Hughes Medical Institute.
 Later that same month, he was named as part of that year's MacArthur Fellows Program class.